Yigit-Kuyu/Robotics-and-Its-Applications-Term1/README.md

 # Robotics-and-Its-Applications

+## Makeup Exam results can be found [here](https://github.com/Yigit-Kuyu/Robotics-and-Its-Applications/blob/main/But.pdf)

-## Final Exam results have been announced
+### Final Exam results have been announced

 ***The project groups were announced: (All team members should be in the class on the presentation day)***